in-toto/archivista/docs/witness_run.md

   -k, --signer-file-key-path string                   Path to the file containing the private key
+      --signer-fulcio-oidc-client-id string           OIDC client ID to use for authentication --signer-fulcio-oidc-issuer string              OIDC issuer to use for authentication --signer-fulcio-oidc-redirect-url string        OIDC redirect URL (Optional).
+The default oidc-redirect-url is 'http://localhost:0/auth/callback'.
+      --signer-fulcio-token string                    Raw token string to use for authentication to fulcio (cannot be used in conjunction with --fulcio-token-path)
-      --signer-fulcio-oidc-client-id string           OIDC client ID to use for authentication --signer-fulcio-oidc-issuer string              OIDC issuer to use for authentication --signer-fulcio-token string                    Raw token to use for authentication --signer-fulcio-url string                      Fulcio address to sign with --signer-spiffe-socket-path string              Path to the SPIFFE Workload API Socket --signer-vault-altnames strings                 Alt names to use for the generated certificate.
+      --signer-fulcio-token-path string               Path to the file containing a raw token to use for authentication to fulcio (cannot be used in conjunction with --fulcio-token)
+      --signer-fulcio-url string                      Fulcio address to sign with --signer-spiffe-socket-path string              Path to the SPIFFE Workload API Socket --signer-vault-altnames strings                 Alt names to use for the generated certificate.
 All alt names must be allowed by the vault role policy